Dominican Americans: Music

 Some notables in the music industry include: bachata singers Romeo Santos, Prince Royce and Leslie Grace, Fuego Merengue singer, Ralph Mercado, founder of RMM Records and music producer; Johnny Pacheco, singer, godfather of New York salsa; Karina Pasian, singer and pianist; Kat DeLuna; Proyecto Uno, merengue hip-hop group; Anthony Romeo Santos, singer and songwriter; Rosanna Tavarez, Rita Indiana, singer and songwriter, singer and television host; Ivan Barias, music producer and songwriter; Richard Camacho, member of CNCO.

-In September 2017, New York-based rapper Cardi B became the first person of Dominican descent to reach number one in the history of the US Billboard Hot 100 chart, since it was launched in 1958.
+In September 2017, New York-based rapper Cardi B became the first person of partial Dominican descent to reach number one in the history of the US Billboard Hot 100 chart, since it was launched in 1958.

-American rapper Ice Spice, whose drill song Munch (Feelin' U) went viral in late 2022, tweets that she is Dominican and African American.
+American rapper Ice Spice, whose drill song Munch (Feelin' U) went viral in late 2022, tweeted that she is Dominican and African American.

 Sports

 Dominican American baseball player Albert Pujols.

 Dominican Americans have made great strides in the field of baseball, the community's favored sport.
 Alex Rodriguez, New York-born, is the most well-known Dominican American in this field.
 He was the highest-paid player in Major League Baseball (MLB), and one of the most famous athletes in the United States.
 The larger portion of MLB players of Dominican origin immigrated from the Dominican Republic, number in the hundreds, and count among them Robinson Canó, José Bautista, Rafael Soriano, David Ortiz, Albert Pujols, Edwin Encarnación, Hanley Ramírez, Manny Ramirez, Bartolo Colón and Hall of Fame members Juan Marichal, Vladimir Guerrero and Pedro Martínez.

 Some of them, including Manny (2004), Pujols (2007), Ortiz (2008), Canó (2012), Colón (2014), Hanley (2019), and Carlos Santana (2019) have obtained U.S. citizenship.
 Dominican natives Felipe Alou and Tony Peña were managers and Omar Minaya is a general manager in (MLB).
 Basketball has seen the likes of Felipe López, Francisco Garcia and the father-son pair of Tito and Al Horford, all originally from the Dominican Republic, as well as Charlie Villanueva and 2015 NBA draft top pick Karl-Anthony Towns from the New York area.
 In the National Football League (NFL) there are Luis Castillo, Tutan Reyes and Dante Rosario.

 Baseball is a lifestyle among many in the Dominican community, and most Dominican American MLB fans are split between the New York Yankees and the Boston Red Sox.
 Basketball is also a popular sport among Dominicans.